Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

 1. Use the terminal or your git client to clone this repo.
 Open a terminal to the `samples/smartonfhir` folder.
 1. Login with the Azure CLI.
-   - If you opt for B2C use `az login --tenant <B2CTenantName> --allow-no-subscriptions`.
+   - If you opt for B2C use `az login --tenant <B2CTenantDomainName> --allow-no-subscriptions`.
-   - If you opt for AAD use
+   - If you opt for Microsoft Entra Id use
         ```
         az login --tenant <tenant-id>
         azd auth login --tenant-id <tenant-id>
         ```
-1. Run `azd env new` to create a new deployment environment.
+1. Run `azd env new` to create a new deployment environment, keeping below points in mind.
+    - Environment name must not exceed 18 characters in length.
+    - Deployment fails if Environment name contains UpperCase Letters.
+    - Use numbers and lower-case letters only for Environment name.
-    - *NOTE:* Environment name will be the prefix for all of your resources.
+    - Environment name will be the prefix for all of your resources.
 1. [Create the FHIR Resource App Registration.
 Use the instructions here](./ad-apps/fhir-resource-app-registration.md).
 Record the application id and application url for later.
 1. [Create the Auth Context Frontend App Registration.
 Use the instructions here](./ad-apps/auth-context-frontend-app-registration.md).
 Record the application id and application url for later.
 1. Set your deployment environment configuration.